justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 ### Introduction

-- Thank you VALA, Melissa etc.
 - About me
 - What is PowerBI
   - [https://bit.ly/vala21_powerbi_pres](https://bit.ly/vala21_powerbi_pres)
 - What the focus is today

-* 80% will be about data, data formats and data structure
+  - 80% will be about data, data formats and data structure
-    * Thinking about what’s in the files, how do we connect them, and if there is no current way to join them - how to we make a way, and what are the limitations
+  - Thinking about what’s in the files, how do we connect them, and if there is no current way to join them - how to we make a way, and what are the limitations
-* Why?
+- Why?

 Why are we doing this?